 Modern buyers are well-informed and they conduct most of the research much before they connect with the salesperson.
 The salespeople today need to know ‘who’ their buyers are so they can add value to the buyer’s journey and help them finalize the purchase decision.The modern sales process has brought about a whole lot of difference in the way inbound salespeople should sell as compared to the legacy salespeople.

 “54% more leads are generated by inbound than by outbound.” (source: HubSpot)

 Sales productivity influences a company’s growth on a higher level.
-So it’s high time that you revamp your legacy sales methods.
+So it’s high time that you revamp your legacy sales methods by implementing sales support software,especially for small businesses.
 You need to actually start applying the Inbound Marketing lessons.
 How?
 Let’s find out…

 The New Method of Selling in the Modern Age